 - Public Opinion and Political Behavior

 Steven Smallpage's main research areas are empirical political psychology, American political culture and development, and the history of normative political philosophy.
 He has coauthored forthcoming research on the importance of American political values on polarization.
 His current book project examines the historical, philosophical and empirical aspects of conspiracy thinking in the American mass public.

 - Empirical and normative study of liberal democracy

 - Political values

 - Conspiracy theories

 - Political teaching of John Locke

-- "Values and Political Predispositions in the Age of Polarization: Examining the Relationship between Partisanship and Ideology in the U.S., 1988-2012," with Robert N. Lupton and Adam M. Enders.
-British Journal of Political Science, forthcoming.
+- "Values and Political Predispositions in the Age of Polarization: Examining the Relationship between Partisanship and Ideology, 1988-2012."
+With Robert N. Lupton and Adam M. Enders.
+2018, British Journal of Political Science.